-Getting your LinkedIn content dimensions right isn't just about following technical rules—it’s about making a strong professional impression.
-When your images are pixelated, videos don't load properly, or carousels appear unprofessional, you are doing more than missing out on engagement.
-You risk harming your brand's credibility on a platform built for professional networking, where every detail contributes to your reputation.
+Nailing your LinkedIn content dimensions isn’t just about following some technical rules; it’s about making that strong professional impression.
+When your images appear pixelated, when videos don’t load properly, and when carousels appear unprofessional, you run the risk of hurting your brand’s credibility on a platform built for professional networking.

 The Connection Between Size and Success

 Properly sized visuals are key to stopping the scroll.
-A post formatted correctly is more likely to be favored by the LinkedIn algorithm, which can lead to better reach.
-For example, posts with custom images receive 2x higher comment rates.
-This precision ensures your message is delivered clearly, without awkward cropping or a loss in quality, directly influencing how your audience sees your professionalism.
+Properly formatted posts are more likely to be favored by the LinkedIn algorithm, which can lead to better reach.
+The precision that comes with it guarantees clear delivery of your message without having any awkward cropping or a loss in quality.
+Such posts are, for instance, 2x more likely to receive higher comment rates if they include custom images.

 Why It’s Crucial for Your Brand